Chris Boyd (rugby union): Northampton Saints

 On 29 January 2018, it was announced that Boyd would become Director of Rugby at Northampton Saints as of August 2018.

 Boyd's inaugural season at the club resulted in his first piece of silverware on 17 March 2019, by defeating Saracens 23–9 in the Premiership Rugby Cup final, in front of a full-house Franklin's Gardens Stadium.
 On 18 May 2019, it was confirmed that Boyd's Northampton Saints finished in the all-important 4th place, and would go on to face the Exeter Chiefs in the Premiership Rugby play-off system.
 However, they were defeated 42–12 by the Exeter Chiefs at Sandy Park.
-He will leave Northampton following the conclusion of the 2021–22 season.
+He left Northampton following the conclusion of the 2021–22 season.

+Munster

+On 3 December 2024, he was appointed as a Performance Consultant supporting interim head coach Ian Costello at Munster.

 Coaching style

 Boyd is renowned for his sides playing an attacking brand of rugby, proven statistically by his Hurricanes scoring 97 tries across the 2017 Super Rugby season.
 Throughout the course of the 2018–19 Premiership Rugby season, his Northampton Saints side steadily progressed, most notably with improvements in the offloading and player support game.
 It is also recorded that he has remarkable communication with his players.